Viking - 38: Baldur's Dream, the Young God's Death Hastens the Dawn of Ragnaroek

 The Allfather called on all to be quiet and told them he would go out into the Nine Worlds and find an answer, somehow.
 As Baldur's father he felt it was for him, as the great seer, to look for a way to answer his son's fear.
 Having saddled his eight-legged steed Sleipnir he pressed him into a headlong gallop, over Bifrost, along the long, winding track that led north away from Midgard.
 Sleipnir thundered down into the gloom and swirling mists of Niflhjem, to the Underworld.

-Garm, the Hound of Hel could hear the Allfather as he neared
+Garm, the Hound of Hel heard the mounted Allfather as he neared

 Garm snarled, the hair on his throat and chest caked with blood.
 He bayed loudly where he stood, straining at the chain in his cliff cave by the gate to Niflhjem, the Underworld realm of the dead.
 The Runemaster paid no heed to him and passed, still galloping hard.
 The frozen earth beneath Sleipnir's hooves jarred and still the Allfather did not ease the reins until he came up to Hel's high and empty-sounding hall.